This hugely popular Zuppa Toscana is an Italian-inspired soup made with sausage, potatoes, kale, bacon and cream.

 Notes

-Kale: you could also use spinach.
+Kale: You could also use spinach.

 Instant Pot: Use the Instant Pot to sauté the sausage, onion, garlic and potatoes on sauté setting.
 Turn pot off and add water and broth.
 Cook on High pressure for 4 minutes, with a 10 minute natural release.
 Stir in kale and cream.
 Season to taste with salt and pepper.